 Chemical Exposure Health Data

 OSHA’s Chemical Exposure Health Data (CEHD)3 provides industrial-hygiene samples of chemicals measured in a workplace by OSHA compliance officers from 1984 to 2022.
 While CEHD provides dermal wipes and air measurements, only the air concentrations are provided by the Exposure Data Viewer.
-These air concentration measurements are taken by sampling in either a worker’s personal breathing space or the shared, samples in working area, and bulk samples of the products being produced.
+These air concentration measurements are taken by sampling in either a worker’s personal breathing space or the shared working area.

 Chemical Data Reporting

 EPA’s Chemical Data Reporting (CDR) consist of information required for manufacturer and importers to report to EPA under TSCA4.
-This resource contains information about the functional use of chemicals in commerce, how many workers are at sites using a chemical, what NAICS sectors use chemicals, as well as if end-products that contain a chemical are intended to be used by children.
+This resource contains information about the functional use of chemicals in commerce, how many workers are at sites using a chemical, and what NAICS sectors a chemical is used in, as well as if end-products that contain a chemical are intended to be used by children.
 CDR cycles are every four years.
 The data presented in the Exposure Data Viewer are from the 2020 data reporting cycle.

+Models

-ModelsWhen data, especially from the sources provided in the Data Sets section, are lacking models can be used to fill in those gaps.
+Models can be used to fill in gaps when data are lacking, especially from the sources provided in the Data Sets section.
 The following are details of models that have been developed by EPA whose predictions are provided in the Exposure Data Viewer.

 Quantitative Structure-Use Relationships

-Quantitative Structure-Use Relationship (QSUR) models take a chemical’s structure as input and output a probability that the chemical could serve a give functional role in a product or process5.
+Quantitative Structure-Use Relationship (QSUR) models take a chemical’s structure as input and output a probability that the chemical could serve a given functional role in a product or process5.
 Currently, CTX provides access to QSUR predictions for a chemical.
 Training data for these models originates from the functional use data stored in CPDat.

 Occupational Air Concentration Model

 The Occupational Air Concentration Model uses data provided by OSHA’s CEHD to determine 1) if a chemical is likely to be detected in air in a given workplace and 2) if detected, what is the likely air concentration of that chemical6.
-These concentrations can then be passes to models, like EPA’s Chemical Screening Tool for Exposures and Environmental Releases (ChemSTEER)7, to obtain a workplace exposure for a chemical.
+These concentrations can then be passed to models, like EPA’s Chemical Screening Tool for Exposures and Environmental Releases (ChemSTEER)7, to obtain a workplace exposure for a chemical.

 Command-line Occupational Exposure Tool